 The cheese has been made since the early 1800s in an area of Europe just to the north of Lausanne, Switzerland and to the west of Neufchâtel, Switzerland.
 The border in that area went back and forth between France and Switzerland over the years, and ended with the border putting some of the area in France, some in Switzerland.
-Makers of Vacherin Mont d'Or Cheese, oblivious to the shifting border (though probably not oblivious to various armies marching through their cow pastures) kept on making Vacherin Mont d'Or no matter what countries the tax collectors said their cheesemaking shed was now in.
+Makers of Vacherin Mont d’Or Cheese kept on making Vacherin Mont d’Or no matter what countries the tax collectors said their cheesemaking shed was now in.

-Eh bien, donc -- the cheese ended up being made in both countries.
-One major difference evolved, which is that the French made theirs from raw milk, while the canny Swiss, no doubt foreseeing the lucrative North American export market, made theirs from pasteurized.
+Consequently, the cheese ended up being made in both countries.
+One major difference evolved, which is that the French made theirs from raw milk, while the Swiss came to make theirs from pasteurized milk.

-Long after the border wars were history, another war started, this time over the cheese itself: who had the right, the Swiss or the French, to call it Vacherin Mont d'Or?
-Switzerland won the right in the 1970s, and so today the real, true Vacherin Mont d'Or comes from Switzerland.
-The French would have to call theirs Vacherin du Haut-Doubs (the Haub-Doubs being a plateau on the French side of Mont d'Or.)
-That wasn't the end of it, though.
-The French have a habit of ignoring any ruling that doesn't go their way, and they didn't agree with this one.
-Official French government documents will still refer to it as Vacherin Mont d'Or / Vacherin du Haut-Doubs in their first paragraph, as a nod to law, but then proceed to call it simply Vacherin Mont d'Or.
+Long after the shifting borders were history, another war started, this time over the cheese itself: who had the right, the Swiss or the French, to call it Vacherin Mont d’Or?
+Switzerland won the right in the 1970s, and so today the real, legally official Vacherin Mont d’Or comes from Switzerland.
+The French would have to call theirs Vacherin du Haut-Doubs (the Haub-Doubs being a plateau on the French side of Mont d’Or.)
+That wasn’t the end of it, though.
+Official French government documents will still refer to it as Vacherin Mont d’Or / Vacherin du Haut-Doubs in their first paragraph, as a nod to law, but then proceed to call it simply Vacherin Mont d’Or.

 At any rate, officially at least, if the cheese is made in Switzerland, it is called Vacherin Mont d’Or, and if it’s made across the border in France, it is called Vacherin du Haut-Doubs.